-A National Control Center project is currently under development, and is expected to be completed by the end of 2011.
-In addition, the electricity sector reform plan adopted by the Government in 2010 provides, inter alia, for an expected increase in production capacity to 4,000 MW by 2014 and 5,000 MW thereafter to address current electricity rationing issues and to meet increasing demand.
+A National Control Center project is currently in a testing and hand-over phase.
+In addition, the Policy Paper for the Electricity Sector adopted by the Government in 2010 provides, inter alia, for an expected increase in production capacity to 4,000 MW by 2014 and 5,000 MW thereafter to address current electricity rationing issues and to meet increasing demand.
 In addition, a new national transmission 220 KV network is being installed, and improvements to the distribution sector and other aspects of the electricity sector are being implemented.
-See "The Economy-Role of the Government in the Economy and Privatization-Electricity Sector-Electricity Sector Reform".
+The rehabilitation program of the Zouk and Jiyeh plants is in a tender phase.
+Additionally, the Ministry of Energy and Water is currently preparing tender documents for a number of other rehabilitation projects for smaller power plants.
+A tender for an operation and maintenance contract for the Zahrani and Deir Ammar power plants was launched in the beginning of 2012.